Sophie Lambert

 Kasey Greene

-Kasey GreeneProgram & Engagement Associate
+Kasey GreeneProgram & Engagement Manager

 Kasey holds a Bachelor’s degree in Environmental Science and has a background in environmental education, communications, and community engagement.
 She has worked as an environmental educator, bringing hands-on conservation and environmental science lessons into LCPS elementary classrooms.
-Kasey is a certified stream monitor through Virginia Save Our Streams and is currently working toward completing her Outdoor Educator certification.
-She also serves as the Outreach and Communications Coordinator for the Virginia Association for Environmental Education, experience that supports collaboration and partnerships.
-A lifelong science enthusiast and former Girl Scout, she is passionate about helping young people connect with nature and discover how engaging and meaningful science can be.
-When she is not working on programs or outreach, she enjoys caring for her composting worms, who are always accepting name suggestions.
+Kasey is a certified stream monitor through Virginia Save Our Streams and is a certified Outdoor Educator.
+She also serves as the Outreach and Communications Coordinator for the Virginia Association for Environmental Education, an experience that supports collaboration, partnerships, and advancing environmental literacy across Virginia.

 Andrew Richardson